 1. As part of a complete beauty regimen

 Just like that well-rounded breakfast that can get you going in the morning, a skincare routine that has all the essential elements can be a boon to your beauty.
-It’s great to start and end your day with something that seals in the moisture, but you need to make sure you’re taking all the necessary steps.
+It’s great to start and end your day with something that seals in the moisture, but you need to make sure you’re taking all the necessary steps in applying moisturizer.

 We often forget about exfoliation, whether it be physically sloughing off dead skin cells with a gentle scrub or removing them with a chemical peel that contains Alpha-hydroxy acids (AHAs) or Beta-hydroxy acids (BHAs).
 Here’s a whole host of information from a previous post of ours on exfoliation and botanical scrubs if you’re curious to find out more.

 If you’re exfoliating once or twice a week, then you’re ready for the next steps.
 Luckily you’re in the right place when it comes to the industry standard of cleansing, toning, and moisturizing.
 Over 60 years ago, Viviane Woodard set the standard of using these three steps that we still follow today.
 Each of the products in the three-step Moistrio sets start healing skin at the cellular level.
-The cleanser gently softens skin as it removes makeup, dirt, and excess oil, and because it’s water-based it rinses off well without clogging pores.
+The cleanser gently softens skin as it removes makeup, dirt, and excess oil, and because it’s H2O-based it rinses off well without clogging pores.
 The toner restores the skin’s pH balance, preps it for receiving moisture, and even begins to soothe it with natural herbs.
-Finally, the moisturizers deeply penetrate the skin to deliver hydrating and plumping ingredients like aloe and hyaluronic acid.
+Finally, the moisturizer deeply penetrates the skin to deliver hydrating and plumping ingredients like aloe and hyaluronic acid.
 Together this trio (Moistrio, get it?) gives the skin a gorgeous glow.
-Beauty bonus: There are three Moistrio options, specially formulated for different types of skin.
+Beauty bonus: There are three Moistrio options, specially formulated for any skin type.